Download PDF

 - FDI Inflow:

-Bangladesh’s economic freedom score is 52.7, making its economy the 137th freest in the 2022 Index.
-Bangladesh is ranked 29th among 39 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.
+Bangladesh’s economic freedom score is 54.4, making its economy the 123rd freest in the 2023 Index.
+Its score is 1.7 points better than last year.
+Bangladesh is ranked 26th among 39 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.

 Background

-Bangladesh is a large Muslim-majority democracy that shares borders with India and Burma.
 The British partition of India in 1947 resulted in the creation of West Pakistan and East Pakistan.
-Following a conflict for independence from West Pakistan and aided by India, East Pakistan declared itself the independent state of Bangladesh in 1971.
-Two political parties have alternated in power for decades.
-Prime Minister Sheikh Hasina of the Awami League secured her third consecutive term when her party won 288 of 300 contested seats in 2018 parliamentary elections that generated credible accusations of fraud.
-Despite political instability and the ruling party’s authoritarian tendencies, economic growth, led by garment exports, has been robust.
+In 1971, following a conflict for independence from West Pakistan, East Pakistan declared itself the independent state of Bangladesh.
+India is Bangladesh’s largest regional trade partner, and the two countries are negotiating a comprehensive economic partnership.
+Prime Minister Sheikh Hasina of the Awami League secured a third term in 2018 parliamentary elections amid accusations of fraud.
+Economic growth, led by garment exports, has been robust despite political instability and the ruling party’s authoritarian tendencies.
+Inflation and rising fuel prices have sparked popular discontent.

 Rule of Law